Home

 Welcome to my website!

+I hold a PhD in Economics from Fordham University.
 For more information, please see my CV.

 E-mail: pedro.armada@iwh-halle.de.